Intervening Acts and Remoteness Lecture

 The courts have further refined the concept of foreseeability to dictate that whilst the nature of the harm caused must be foreseeable, the exact series of events leading up to it need not be.

-Exam Consideration: It should be noted that the claim failed (on the basis that, as per 19th Century US law, the claimant was not owed a duty of care by the railway).
+Exam Consideration: It should be noted that the claim failed (on the basis that, as per US law at the time, the claimant was not owed a duty of care by the railway).
 Nevertheless, the facts provide a key example of how Hughes deals with unlikely series of events.

 Refining Foreseeability - Extent of Damage